Transformer: Effect of frequency

 The EMF of a transformer at a given flux increases with frequency.
-By operating at higher frequencies, transformers can be physically more compact because a given core is able to transfer more power without reaching saturation and fewer turns are needed to achieve the same impedance.
+By operating at higher frequencies, transformers can be physically more compact because a given core is able to transfer more power without reaching saturation, and fewer turns are needed to achieve the same impedance.
 However, properties such as core loss and conductor skin effect also increase with frequency.
-Aircraft and military equipment employ 400 Hz power supplies which reduce core and winding weight.
+Aircraft and military equipment employ 400 Hz power supplies, which reduce core and winding weight.
 Conversely, frequencies used for some railway electrification systems were much lower (e.g. 16.7 Hz and 25 Hz) than normal utility frequencies (50–60 Hz) for historical reasons concerned mainly with the limitations of early electric traction motors.
-Consequently, the transformers used to step-down the high overhead line voltages were much larger and heavier for the same power rating than those required for the higher frequencies.
+Consequently, the transformers used to step down the high overhead line voltages were much larger and heavier for the same power rating than those required for the higher frequencies.

 Power transformer overexcitation condition caused by decreased frequency; flux (green), iron core's magnetic characteristics (red) and magnetizing current (blue).

 Operation of a transformer at its designed voltage but at a higher frequency than intended will lead to reduced magnetizing current.
 At a lower frequency, the magnetizing current will increase.
 Operation of a large transformer at other than its design frequency may require assessment of voltages, losses, and cooling to establish if safe operation is practical.
 Transformers may require protective relays to protect the transformer from overvoltage at higher than rated frequency.

 One example is in traction transformers used for electric multiple unit and high-speed train service operating across regions with different electrical standards.
 The converter equipment and traction transformers have to accommodate different input frequencies and voltage (ranging from as high as 50 Hz down to 16.7 Hz and rated up to 25 kV).

-At much higher frequencies the transformer core size required drops dramatically: a physically small transformer can handle power levels that would require a massive iron core at mains frequency.
-The development of switching power semiconductor devices made switch-mode power supplies viable, to generate a high frequency, then change the voltage level with a small transformer.
+At much higher frequencies, the transformer core size required drops dramatically: a physically small transformer can handle power levels that would require a massive iron core at mains frequency.
+The development of switching power semiconductor devices made switched-mode power supplies (SMPSs) viable, to generate a high frequency, then change the voltage level with a small transformer.

-Transformers for higher frequency applications such as SMPS typically use core materials with much lower hysteresis and eddy-current losses than those for 50/60 Hz.
+Transformers for higher frequency applications, such as SMPSs, typically use core materials with much lower hysteresis and eddy-current losses than those for 50/60 Hz.
 Primary examples are iron-powder and ferrite cores.
-The lower frequency-dependant losses of these cores often is at the expense of flux density at saturation.
+The lower frequency-dependent losses of these cores often is at the expense of flux density at saturation.
 For instance, ferrite saturation occurs at a substantially lower flux density than laminated iron.

-Large power transformers are vulnerable to insulation failure due to transient voltages with high-frequency components, such as caused in switching or by lightning.
+Large power transformers are vulnerable to insulation failure due to transient voltages with high-frequency components, such as those caused by switching or by lightning.